gentics/mesh-silex-example/README.md

+# Silex EOL

+Silex has reached the EOL and is no longer being developed. https://symfony.com/blog/the-end-of-silex

+This example will be archived.
+A good alternative for Silex would be Symfony.

 # Gentics Mesh Silex Example

 This example shows how to use [Gentics Mesh](https://getmesh.io) in combination with the [Silex](https://silex.symfony.com/) PHP routing framework.